Serj-Sxhx/Vaults/01 Projects/About & Work  - Serj Hunt.md

 **🔍 Why Ed-Tech has failed to disrupt the classroom and alternate approaches to designing & deploying.**

-**🔍  Adaptive & high agency learners, and how to support [[Guy Claxton]]'s notion of 'Results +'**
+**🔍  Adaptive & high agency learners and development of character identity

 **🔍 Cross-cultural anthropological studies on human development, learning networks and communities of practice.**

-**🔍 Intergenerational & Inter-Org Knowledge - What can we learn from the longest enduring organizations?
+**🔍 Intergenerational & Inter-Org Knowledge Transfer - What can we learn from the longest enduring organizations?
 What and whose knowledge should be preserved and passed on to future generations / How and why will it be taught?**

 **🔍 Scenius, Matchmaking and CrowdSource Problem Solving - What teaching, learning and relating is best to foster scenius?
 What technologies will help us solve problems together?**

 Generally I'm interested in designing trusted learning outside of changing how schools operate or single programmes.

-I love questions of what new conditions or environments are required for people to engage and practice new behaviours, and explore meaning-making outside of becoming useful to a labour market.
+I love questions of what new conditions or environments are required for people to engage and practice new behaviours, and explore meaning-making outside of becoming useful to a labor market.

 I've often found the conversation around what the best school might be, to be an un-fruitful line of inquiry.
 That's because I believe many of the issues we face in education are downstream of larger global systems such as healthcare, economics and military systems.